halkyard/lh/turtle-objects.md

 *    Do not fear the command line, there is no avoiding it in the open source world
 *    Get into Linux too, there is no avoiding that either
+*    Here is an excellent introduction by the Software Carpentry Foundation: [https://swcarpentry.github.io/shell-novice/](https://swcarpentry.github.io/shell-novice/)

 ![command-line](https://img.photobucket.com/albums/v647/vtel57/NSBLog/cli-fear_shot.jpg)